mike-lischke/jree/readme.md

 ts-node src/runner examples/HelloWorld
 ```

-The HelloWorld is also executable using the NPM script "hello-world":
+The HelloWorld demo is also executable using the NPM script "hello-world":

 ```bash
 npm run hello-world
 ```

-Because of the way Typescript (Javascript) works and how the JRE is organized, there's no need to set a CLASSPATH or to compile anything.
-The JREE is a self-contained module that can be used in any project.
-The examples are just Typescript files that import the JREE and use it.

 The runner script is a simple wrapper to load the given example (which must contain exactly one class with the typical `main()` method, and execute it.
 It can serve as a starting point for your own programs.

-The examples do not require that the jree is installed, but work directly against the source code in this project.
+The examples do not use the the jree node package, but work directly with the source code in this project.
 However, it's easy to see how they would work with the installed module.

 ## Supported Java Classes

 The JRE emulation is still work-in-progress and contains a mix of either fully or partially converted Java classes.
 It's not planned to convert the entire JRE, but over time more and more classes may be added (pull requests welcome!).

-See the [Types List](doc/jre.md) for the currently implemented classes.
+See the [Types List](doc/jre.md) for the currently implemented classes and read the [features description](doc/features.md) for additional details for usage of the JREE node package.

 ## Environments